 I have a friend, who at the time cleaned homes part-time and was starting to have some significant health concerns.
 She found out about a company called Norwex, who makes high quality microfiber cleaning products that you use just water to clean with AND it cleans better than traditional cleaning products.
-She started using and loving the products, which led her to host a party that I attended online, because they are a direct sales company, and then she became a consultant.
+She started using and loving the products, which led her to host a party that I attended online (because they are a direct sales company) and then later she became a consultant.

 My first purchase and experience with this microfiber cleaning was a Household package that contained a Norwex EnviroCloth, Norwex Window cloth and a Norwex dusting mitt.
 I figured it would give me a chance to really sample and try what this microfiber cleaning with water thing was all about.

-I thought I would use the EnviroCloth the most but was a little unsure about how much I would actually use the window cloth since I have never liked cleaning windows or mirrors.
+I thought I would use the Norwex microfiber cloth, the EnviroCloth, the most but was a little unsure about how much I would actually use the window cloth since I have never liked cleaning windows or mirrors.
 Mostly I detested this task because they always seemed to streak no matter how much of the nasty blue stuff I used.

-Then I started using the cloth to wipe out the refrigerator, then to wipe baseboards, spots and scuffs on walls, spots on the couch, spills on the carpet and on any cleaning need that popped up I would try to put the Norwex cloth to the test.
+Then I started using the cloth to wipe out the refrigerator, then to wipe baseboards, spots and scuffs on walls, spots on the couch and spills on the carpet.
+Then I would use on any cleaning need that popped up to try to put the Norwex cloth to the test.
 Every time I was amazed at how well the cloth did the job with just water and how much quicker I was able to do it too.

 Part of what impressed me the most was how it really did seem to pick up whatever it is I am cleaning.
 The microfiber absorbs and traps so much of the grime and the cloth is a great little scrubber.
 I started keeping the Envirocloth in the kitchen for wiping tables, counters and chairs on a daily basis.